X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

    the high byte of the address and X to the low byte.
 3. Line 30 POKEs those values in, clears the Carry bit ($30F is now 0), and calls MEMTOP again.
+4. Finally, use CLR to lock in the new values.
+Since this clears all the variables, you should _probably_ do this at the top of your program.

 The address entered is actually the first byte of free space _after_ your BASIC program space, so if you set MEMTOP to $9C00, then you can start your